Making a Process Workflow

 Workflow steps are human tasks required to process the item.
 Enter a name and description for the step.
 Step names can be a maximum of 100 characters.

 Steps do not have deadlines by default.
 To add one, click +Add deadline.
-Learn how to set and modify deadline for a task.
+Learn how to set and modify deadline for a step.

-If you click Manage field permission, you’ll be taken to the field permission for this particular step.
+If you click Manage field permission, you’ll be able to see what fields are editable, readonly, and hidden at that step.

 Adding a parallel branch

 Parallel branches serve two use cases.
 One is when you want two or more steps to happen at the same time.
 Each branch moves forward independent of what is happening in the other branches.
-For example, many of the steps in Employee Onboarding can happen simultaneously and need not wait for others to finish first.
+For example, many of the steps in Employee Onboarding can happen simultaneously and they aren't dependent on other steps to finish first.
 However, the workflow will not proceed further until all of the branches have finished.

 Adding a goto